deno-library/progress/README.md

    * @param completed Completed value
    * @param options Optional parameters
    * @param options.title Progress bar title
-   * @param options.total Progress bar title
+   * @param options.total Progress bar total
    * @param options.complete completion character, If you want to change at a certain moment.
 For example, it turns red at 20%
    * @param options.incomplete incomplete character, If you want to change at a certain moment.
 For example, it turns red at 20%
    */